tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 `playk240` file or `$2471` on v2.000, although the program may fail on a cracked version due to other modified files, such as a packed `intro` file on disk 1.
-I'm not sure why you would actually need to re-enable the manual code system, but perhaps you need an unmodified original executable for speedrunning, or just want to see what it looks like when you input incorrect codes.
+I'm not sure why you would actually need to re-enable the manual code system, but perhaps you need an unmodified original executable for [speedrunning](../fun/speedrunning-k240.html), or just want to see what it looks like when you input an incorrect code.

 It is interesting to note that string 0x25b, "AUTHORISATION CODE INVALID!!", is one of the last entries in the text string list.
 Only two strings appear later